nagasaravanankce/E-Commerce-Sales-Insights-Amazon-Data-Analysis/README.md

 A consolidated sheet combining order-level details like order ID, date, fulfillment, amount, and shipping details.
 Valuable for further analysis and reporting.

-#My Contributions to the Project
+My Contributions to the Project:
-Data Cleaning & Preprocessing
+1.Data Cleaning & Preprocessing.
 Removed inconsistencies, missing values, and redundant data.
 Standardized formats to ensure a clean dataset for analysis.

-Exploratory Data Analysis (EDA)
+2.Exploratory Data Analysis (EDA).
 Conducted an in-depth analysis of key metrics like sales volume, order status, and category performance.
 Discovered meaningful patterns and trends from raw data.
 Visualization Creation